Transit Safety Tips

 The National Center For Missing & Exploited Children has published a flyer titled, "Know the Rules...When Your Child Is Traveling Unaccompanied by Bus or Train."
 The purpose of this publication is to guide parents and their children in a way that will help prevent negative experiences and ensure the child's safe journey from start to finish when traveling by bus or train.

 - If you see something suspicious or out of place, say something call the Transit Police at 617-222-1212 or notify an MBTA Employee: See something?
 Say something.

 - Keep your luggage with you at all times-this help us avoid unnecessary security alerts and delays.

 - When waiting for a train, stand near other passengers.
 Do not stand near the edge of the platform.
 Promptly leave the platform after exiting the train.

-- Don't purchase an MBTA pass or tokens from people on the street.
+- Don't purchase an MBTA pass or ticket from people on the street.
 They might be counterfeit.

 - Always keep your jewelry and other valuables out of sight.
 Turn rings so that precious stones are on the palm side of your hand.

 - Keep a firm grip on your purse.
 However, avoid wrapping the strap around your hand or wrist.

 - To prevent others from knowing where and how much money you are carrying, purchase an MBTA pass.